dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

   preload="none"
 />

 ### Help!
-My images aren’t the right aspect ratio.
+My images aren't the right aspect ratio.

-The preset “Phone” sizes available within the Frame tool use a variety of aspect ratios, so you can try a few and see if one is close to your scanned images.
+The preset "Phone" sizes available within the Frame tool use a variety of aspect ratios, so you can try a few and see if one is close to your scanned images.

 Alternatively, you can drag all your images into Figma at once, and then wrap them in Frames that match the image sizes.